-\Note that there may be symbols in the thumbnail images that are not explained - for the full legend please see the inundation and overtopping maps in Chapter 6.
-Risk Profile Glossary
+Note that there may be symbols in the thumbnail images that are not explained - for the full legend please see the inundation and overtopping maps in Chapter 6.

-Consequence Rating (out of 5): Number between 0 and 5

-Ranges of consequence or impact - major (5), moderate (3) and minor (1) were developed for each of the impacts below.

-Capital improvement cost Cost to restore to same design standard/ infrastructure type.
+Consequence Rating (out of 5 Ranges of consequence or impa below. o): Number between 0 and 5 act - major (5), moderate (3) and minor (1) were developed for each of the impacts Capital improvement cost Cost to restore to same design standard/ infrastructure type.
 Time to rebuild To original condition, based on 84-, 60-, and 24-month estimates Public safety Lifeline or evacuation route Economic impact - goods movement Based on average annual daily truck traffic (AADTT) data Economic impact - commuter route Daily ridership figures (also all freeways, bridges, tubes assigned major impact) Socioeconomic impact Based on MTC communities of concern, MTC data on household car ownership and whether providing a transit route